AIMultipleAIMultiple

 Image data collection for AI/ML training involves gathering and preparing images to be added to datasets that will train AI/ML algorithms.

 This can include images of people, animals, objects, locations, etc. For instance, a CV-based system for detecting the quality of fruits on a conveyor belt might require training on thousands of images.
-Such datasets can be large or small, depending on the scope of the project.
+Such datasets can be large or small, depending on the project’s scope.

 Here is a sample dataset for a quality control computer vision system that scans apples.